elasekness/BMS500C/Day 1.md

 	efetch --help

- > This brings up a long menu of options for the efetch tool, which can be used to download a variety of data in different formats from NCBI.
-The relevant arguments for us will be the database `-db` we want to search, the format `-format` of the data, and the `-id` of our query, which is the accession of our WNV reference gnome.
+ > This brings up a long menu of options for the efetch tool, which can be used to download a variety of data in different formats from NCBI. <br>
+> The relevant arguments for us will be the database `-db` we want to search, the format `-format` of the data, and the `-id` of our query, which is the accession of our WNV reference gnome.

 Let's download our sequence and redirect STDOUT to a file.